A robust regression approach to synthetic control with interference: Factor model for synthetic control with interference

 Under Assumptions \ref{asmp:consistency} and \ref{asmp:model1}, the observed outcome satisfies

-This can be viewed as a generalization of the commonly-used interactive fixed effects model in the synthetic control literature \citep{bai2009panel,xu2017generalized,shi2023theory} by allowing the heterogeneous treatment effects $\beta_{it}$ to vary across both time and unit.
-The term $\bm{\lambda}^{\t}_i\bm{F}_t$ is correlated with the treatment status and can be thereby viewed as unobserved confounders between units.
-The random factor $\bm{F}_t$ can correlate with $X_t$, indicating a potential distributional shift of latent factors between periods before and after the intervention.
+This can be viewed as a generalization of the commonly-used interactive fixed effects model in the panel data and synthetic control literature \citep{bai2009panel,xu2017generalized,shi2023theory} by allowing the heterogeneous effects $\beta_{it}$ to vary across both time and unit.
+The term $\bm{\lambda}^{\t}_i\bm{f}_t$ is correlated with the treatment status and can thereby be viewed as unobserved confounders between units.
+The factor $\bm{f}_t$ can correlate with $Z_t$, accommodating potential distributional shifts in latent factors between the pre- and post-intervention periods.

-In fact, the average effect $\bar{\bm{\beta}}$ is not identified without additional assumptions.
-From the perspective of model complexity, for each $t>T_0$, the presence of interference induces extra $N-1$ unknown causal parameters $\beta_{it}, 2\leq i\leq N$, greatly increasing the number of unknown parameters compared to a no-interference setting.
-This complexity constitutes the essential difficulty in identifying the causal effects.
-In the next section, we introduce practical assumptions to facilitate the identification of causal effects in the presence of interference.
+However, the average effects $\bar{\bm{\beta}}$ are not identified without additional assumptions.
+From the perspective of model complexity, for each $t>T_0$, the presence of interference induces extra $N-1$ unknown parameters $\beta_{it}, 2\leq i\leq N$, greatly increasing the complexity compared to a no-interference setting.
+In the following, we introduce practical assumptions to facilitate the identification of causal effects in the presence of interference.